Category: Lift Heavy Things

 But microworkouts aren’t the only path to make exercise more efficient, or at least feel that way.
 There’s also something called rest pause training, or myo rep training.

 People fear the deadlift.
-For one, the name itself has the word “dead” in it.
+For one, the word “deadlift” is ominous.
 Two, they’ve been told for years—often by medical experts—that deadlifts are terrible for your back.
 “Oh, you might look/feel good now, but just you wait.
-One day you’ll regret it.”
+One day you’ll regret it.
+You’re setting yourself up for injury.”

 The pull-up might be the best measure of overall strength and fitness.
 As a simple measure of strength, it’s unmatched; you’re actually lifting and moving through space and time an entire human body.
 It targets almost every muscle in the upper body, and more than you’d think in the lower body.
 If you want to build muscle or lose body or just get fitter and stronger, there’s no getting around doing a pull-up or two or ten.
 If I had to choose one upper body exercise to do for the rest of my life, it would be the pull-up.